SheethalShobi/UST-Documentation-DevOps/TRANSFORMERS.md

 ### 2. Generative pretrained transformers (GPT)
 - Use stacked transformer decoders.
 - Autoregressive: predict the next token based on all previous ones.
-- Trained on massive datasets with billions of parameters.
-- Generate coherent text, adapt style and tone, and power many AI applications.

 ### 3. Bidirectional and autoregressive transformers (BART)
 - Combine BERT’s encoder (bidirectional) with GPT’s decoder (autoregressive).